LucasRr/deep_learning_playground/README.md

 ##### CIFAR-10 classification:

 A comparison of popular architectures on the CIFAR-10 dataset.
 Note that those are my own implementations, which have been adapted (and simplified) to take 32x32 images as input, and trained from scratch.
-The results might thus not be optimal and reflect the results demonstrated on ImageNet.
+The results might thus not be optimal and might not reflect the results demonstrated on ImageNet.

 | Model | Test accuracy (%) | Training time (per epoch)|
 | --- | --- | --- |